fedora-python/portingguide/source/process.rst

 For less conservative projects, dropping Python 2 support will include removing compatibility workarounds.

-Targeting Python 3 only will enable you start using all the new features in the new major version – but those are for another guide.
+Targeting Python 3 only will enable you to start using all the new features in the new major version – but those are for another guide.